Helambu Trek - 9 Days

 Day 06: Trek to Tarkeghyang (2560m/8397ft): 6 hours

-Today we head for Tarkeghyang.
-During early part of the trek, the trail descends until we cross the Melamchi Khola.
-Then we trek up to Tarkeghyang passing through Sherpa settlements.
-Enjoy the Himalayan peaks ofter appear before we glistening in the sunshine.
-Discover the village and its monastery which is one of the oldest and biggest monasteries in the region.
-The village is more popularly known as Helambu, since most of the inhabitants belong to the Helmu caste.
+Today we start our journey towards Tarkeghyang.
+At the beginning of the trek, the path goes downward until we cross the Melamchi Khola.
+From there, we continue our hike upwards to Tarkeghyang, passing through Sherpa villages.
+As we trek, the Himalayan mountains come into view, shining brightly in the sunlight.
+We get to explore the village and its monastery, which is one of the oldest and largest in the area.
+The village is commonly known as Helambu because most of its people belong to the Helmu community.

 Included meals:Breakfast Lunch Dinner